BigslimVdub/AeonLW/README.md

 ```
 npm run build-all
 ```
+Note: this has not been fully tested, recommend to use ``npm run build`` for your specific operating system.

 ### Change NOTES:

-Version 1.0.1 has the "pre-release" functionality of K12 with locked ring 3 and updated fee structure.
-Please use the latest pre-release binaries for K12 fork you generate with this version if building from source.
-This version of 1.0.1 can be used on mainnet as of 9_10_2019.
+v1.0.0 - Initial release usable on Daemon version 0.12.9.0 mainnet. v1.0.1 - Maintenance release to incorporate locked ring 3 and use of latest Aeon binaries from 9/2019 v1.1.0 - Mainnet release of AeonLW for use with Daemon/RPC versions 0.13.0, minor enhancements to operation and text for better UX

 ### Known AeonLW Bugs/Issues